 Every medical malpractice case is different.
 Speaking with an experienced attorney about your case can help you understand if you have a strong claim.
 We offer free initial consultations to discuss medical malpractice cases at no cost to you.
 Call us today at501-907-2555.

-Emerson Scott, LLP typically works with medical malpractice clients on a contingency basis, which means that we don’t get paid unless you win.
+Emerson Firm, PLLC typically works with medical malpractice clients on a contingency basis, which means that we don’t get paid unless you win.